logo

 Radiology Technologist Schools and Careers in Arkansas

 This guide to radiologic technologist and technician schools in Arkansas will help you find the information you need to make an informed choice on where to attend school.
 There are a variety of radiologic technologist programs available in Arkansas from the certificate to the bachelor’s degree level that can help you reach your career goals.
-You may also consider online radiologic technologist and technician programs, which can offer avenues for independent study for self-motivated students and can be more flexible than traditional on-campus classes.
+You may also consider online radiologic technologist and technician programs, which can offer avenues for independent study and can be more flexible than traditional on-campus classes.
 Read about the difference between radiology technologists and radiology technicians.
 Keep reading this page to learn more about career prospects for radiologic technologists in Arkansas, as well as a table of rad tech programs, profiles of select programs, and more.

 Quick Facts